-While delivery rates are fairly stable supply costs are extremely volatile.
-Natural gas is an unregulated commodity and the price is determined by market forces, primarily supply and demand.
+While delivery rates are fairly stable, supply costs can be extremely volatile.
+Natural gas is an unregulated commodity, and the price is determined by market forces, primarily supply and demand.
 While the Commission has approved policies and services designed to reduce that volatility, the Commission does not regulate the price of natural gas or the rates for interstate pipelines and underground storage used in providing gas to New Hampshire.
-Utilities do not profit from high gas costs, they may only recover the actual commodity cost.
+Utilities do not profit from high gas costs; they may only pass through the actual commodity cost.

 Some natural gas consumers follow NYMEX natural gas commodity futures prices in publications such as the Wall Street Journal or on the web and try to correlate those prices with the gas supply charge on their monthly gas utility bill.
 Local news organizations may pick up national news stories reporting higher or lower NYMEX prices compared to prior years.
 Unfortunately, determining the supply rate on your monthly bill is more complicated than a comparison with current NYMEX pricing.
 There are many factors that can impact the supply rate on your monthly bill that would not be reflected in the NYMEX futures prices posted in various publications and on the web.

 Here are some of the contributing factors for this differential between NYMEX posted pricing and New Hampshire summer and winter period supply rates: